martinthomson/http-omnomnom/draft-thomson-http-omnomnom.md

 an attacker to link requests.
 The information that a cookie holds might also be valuable to that attacker in some way.

-This document recommends limitations on the persistence of cookies that are set over insecure connections.
+To limit the effectiveness of attacks on cleartext communications [RFC7258], user agents are encouraged to limit the persistence of cookies that are set over insecure connections.